 If you 're using a Windows 10/8 or 7 personal computer (not part of a Domain) and you want to rename the user account name and the related User Profile folder name then this tutorial may be useful for you.

 As you may know when you change the username of a user in Windows, the related user folder remain unchanged and you must perform some additional steps to accomplish this.
 In this tutorial you 'll learn how to rename a user in Windows and how to rename the user folder in order to match the name of the user.

 How to Rename User and User Profile Folder in Windows 10/8/7 *

-* Note: To apply the steps below you must sign into Windows, using an account with Administrative privileges.
+* Important: To apply the steps below you must sign into Windows, by using an account with Administrative privileges.

 Assumption: Let's suppose that the current username and the related profile folder is named "Josh" and you want to change the account name and the profile folder name to "Joshua".